 5. Click OK to close the Table of Figures window.

 That will create one list that includes ALL of your captions -- tables, figures, equations, supplemental figures -- everything.
 You now need to delete the things that shouldn't be there.
 A helpful tip is to hover your cursor in the empty 1" margin just to the left of the lines you want to delete (your cursor will change to a rightward-facing arrow) and click once to select a line.
-Click and drag in the margin to select multiple lines.
+Click and drag down in the margin to select multiple lines.
 This can make it much easier to select things to delete.

 This is something you should wait to do until just before you save it as a PDF or send it to a reviewer, because anytime you update that all-in-one List of Figures field, it'll pull EVERYTHING back in again...and you'll have to delete the unwanted items again.